jinhojang6/jinhojang6/README.md

 **I am..**

-- 🔭 currently working on developing React components for [Web3 branding](https://github.com/acid-info/lsd) and teaching coding to newbies.

-- 👯 looking to collaborate on projects related to AI and Web3.
+- 👯 looking to collaborate on coding education, or projects related to AI and Web3.

 - 📫 Email: jinhojang1455@gmail.com